Grafenort concentration camp: The camp

-The camp was located on the premises of Grafenort Castle (Schloß Grafenort) in the village of Grafenort.
+The camp was located on the premises of Grafenort Castle.
 Grafenort Castle had been used for the quartering of military garrisons (as large as 200 strong) in earlier times.
 Some works of reference indicate simply a preexisting "masonry building" (murowany budynek) lying on the periphery of the village as the site of the camp.
 Sara Zyskind, a survivor, recalls that the truck in which the female prisoners were deported from Mittelsteine to Grafenort pulled up in front of one of the mansions of which the village of Grafenort was full, but one "much larger than the others and situated somewhat apart"—which is consistent with the description of Grafenort Castle.
 Another famous survivor, Sara Selver-Urbach, writes about the prisoners' delusions indulged in for the sake of mutual moral support and survival:Already in Mittelsteine, we heard about the princely palaces in which we would be housed [at the new camp in Grafenort — explanation added], about the regal, magnificent beds that would be ours, about the gold plate off which we would be served meat and every other delicacy.
 Scornfully, we'd tell each other those tales with cynical disbelief.But the joke was of another kind altogether.
 The old building of the new camp had indeed been a regal palace previously, but its looks and accommodations have been transformed thoroughly for the purpose of housing us.
 The first impression was a shock: all the windows were boarded and barred with barbed wire, exactly like the Gypsy compound adjoining the Lodz Ghetto.
 Our second impression, when we entered the "Palatial Hall", was even more horrifying: the place was not divided into "rooms" and contained no bunks whatsoever, not even our former tiered shelves.
 All the inmates lay sprawled on the floor, all of them together in that one single hall which, to us, looked suddenly like a morgue, filthy blankets, bulging pallets almost glued to one another all over the floor.However, the physical description of the camp in the report of Ruth Minsky Sender, another survivor, differs markedly, suggesting more than one facility associated with the Grafenort concentration camp.
 Sender, in her book The Cage, speaks about "many barracks spread about a large field" with "rows and rows of wooden bunks reach[ing] to the ceiling".
 Clearly, the Grafenort concentration camp consisted of at least two parts where the prisoners were held.

 The slave labour consisted in building fortifications (anti-tank trenches) against the advancing Eastern Front of the Allies, and the camp was perhaps the most notorious among all Nazi female concentration camps for the brutality of the treatment of prisoners.
 Bella Gutterman, the director of the International Institute for Holocaust Research, singles out Grafenort as the only camp where women prisoners were employed exactly like men in gruelling excavation work.